datajerk/ctf-write-ups/damctf2021/sir-marksalot/README.md

 Please read [pwn/magic-marker](../magic-marker) first.
 This is the same challenge however without ret2win, but with PIE enabled, and NX disabled (shellcode friendly).

 > This solution uses a ROP chain (no shellcode), so a version of this challenge with all base mitigations in place would still fall to this exploit.
+>
+> I'm not suggesting this is the best way to solve this challenge, just _a_ way without using shellcode.
+>
+> There's less than a 1 in 64 chance this will work per trial (retries are built into the code).

 ## Analysis